 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Unlike acne elsewhere on your face, the pimples that pop up along your chin or jawline tend to be solid bumps, not the typical pus-filled pimples.
-Treating them correctly, and avoiding picking at them, can prevent a temporary blemish from turning into a permanent scar.
+Unlike acne elsewhere on your face, the pimples that pop up along your chin or jawline tend to be solid and not puss-filled.
+Treating them correctly, and avoiding picking at them, can prevent a permanent scar.